What is depression?

 Montelukast side effects warning

-Montelukast is a leukotriene receptor antagonist (LTRA).
+Montelukast is an add-on medicine that can help some people with asthma.
 It’s been linked to side effects like depression and anxiety.
 But these are not common, affecting between 1 in 100 to 1 in 1000 people.
 If you notice any changes in your mood, or your child’s mood, see your specialist, GP or nurse as soon as possible.

 There is also a very rare possible side effect of suicidal thinking, that affects fewer than 1 in 10,000 people.
 If you do get this side effect, stop taking the medicine immediately and talk to your specialist, GP or nurse as soon as possible.